-- Wealth of risks, countermeasures and studies related to behaviour, road infrastructure and vehicle (CMF approach). - Already analysed approx. 500 studies, and many more in progress. - Updated more than 20 existing meta-analyses, about 65 more in progress. - The design of the DSS is finalized and the first static prototype of the DSS will be available by the end of June 2016. - The DSS testing phase (with test tables) will be ready in August 2016. - The DSS Pilot Operation will start on September 2016. - The final opening of the DSS will start on September 2017 and will be constantly updating from April 2018 and onwards.
+- Wealth of risks, countermeasures and studies related to behaviour, road infrastructure and vehicle (CMF approach). - Already analysed approx. 500 studies, and many more in progress. - Updated more than 20 existing meta-analyses, about 65 more in progress. - The design of the DSS is finalized and the first static prototype of the DSS has been prepared - The DSS testing phase (with test tables) will be ready in Spring 2017. - The DSS Pilot Operation will start on July 2017. - The final opening of the DSS will start on September 2017 and will be constantly updating from April 2018 and onwards.